-TRANSFER OF CREDITS: Point accepts credits for equivalent courses bearing "C-" or higher grades to Point from institutions accredited as degree-granting by a regional accrediting body for higher education at the time the coursework was completed.
+TRANSFER OF CREDITS: Point University accepts credits for equivalent courses bearing "C-" or higher grades to Point from institutions accredited as degree-granting by a regional accrediting body for higher education at the time the coursework was completed.
 Credits from colleges that are accredited by other accrediting bodies, as recognized by the U.S. Department of Education, are considered on a case-by-case basis.
 Credits from non-accredited colleges are not transferred.

 Comparable nature, content, and level of credit are considered in determining the appropriateness of the transfer.
 Only those courses which satisfy degree requirements are transferred.
-A tentative evaluation of credits for transfer may be made as part of the Admission process.
-The Registrar will officially transfer credits after the student has been accepted and declared a degree program.
+A tentative evaluation of credits for transfer may be made as part of the admission process.
+The registrar will officially transfer credits after the student has been accepted and declared a degree program.

-Only credits taken at Point contribute to the student's cumulative GPA; transfer credits and grades are not used in calculating the Point GPA.
-The credits and grades for transfer courses used to satisfy degree requirements are considered in determining graduation honors (see "Honors," p.
+Only credits taken at Point University contribute to the student's cumulative GPA; transfer credits and grades are not used in calculating the Point GPA.
+The credits and grades for transfer courses used to satisfy degree requirements are considered in determining graduation honors (see Honors, p.
 35).

 CREDIT BY EXAMINATION: Point recognizes the earning of credit by examination from sources with known validities and reliabilities.
-Credit by examination scores should be submitted to the Registrar, who determines the applicability of particular external examinations to the requirements for a degree from Point.
-The Peachtree City location administers the computer-based College Level Examination Program (CLEP) and DANTES (DSST).
+Credit by examination scores should be submitted to the registrar, who determines the applicability of particular external examinations to the requirements for a degree from Point.
+Point's off-site location in Peachtree City administers the computer-based College Level Examination Program (CLEP) and DANTES (DSST) tests.